unsw-restech/unsw-restech.github.io/docs/using_katana/running_jobs.md

 ```
 This text is appended at the end of your output file.
 If you haven't specified an output file, one will be generated for you and placed in the folder where you submit your job.

-If you're unsure about the location of your job statistics file, you can run the following command (replace '4682962' with your job ID):
+If you're unsure about the location of your job statistics file, you can run the following command (replace 4682962 with your job ID):
 ```bash
 z123456@katana2:~ $ qstat -xf 4682962
 ```
 then search for Output_Path.
-For example, in below example, the absolute path of the output file is ```/home/z123456/output_file.txt```:
+For example, in below example, the absolute path of the output file is ```/home/z123456/output_file.txt```.
+Interactive jobs do no show a file name, for those case the output file name look as ```4638435.kman.restech.unsw.edu.au.OU``` and is placed on the folder where you submitted the job:
 ```bash
 z3536424@katana2:~/hacky $ qstat -xf 4686875
 Job Id: 4686875.kman.restech.unsw.edu.au